Peru national under-20 football team

 Peru national under-20 football team represents Peru in international football competitions such as South American Youth Championship.
-The Peruvian U-20 squad has participated in all South American Youth Championships, but had no luck in qualifying to a World Cup.
-Their best appearance was in 1967, finishing in 3rd place.
-The team is currently managed by José del Solar, who is also the manager of the Peru Olympic football team.
+Their best appearance was in 1967, finishing in 3rd place, but had no luck in qualifying to a World Cup.

 Teams managed by Juan Carlos Oblitas in 1999, by Daniel Ahmed in 2013, and by Víctor Rivera in 2015 have been the most successful teams until 2015.
 The three of them reached the 5th place.
 In other appearances, Peru was almost always eliminated in Group Stage.

 History

 The Peru National Under-20 football team was founded in the 1950s and made their debut at the 1954 South American U-20 Championship.
 Peru placed Fourth in the tournament and again in 1958.
 The youth team's most successful period was in the 1950s to 70s, placing fourth in five of the seven South American Youth Championships.
 Some of the Peruvian players of these tournaments went on to play for the senior team, which qualified and performed well at the 1970 FIFA World Cup and won the 1975 Copa América.
 Despite the team's good performance, they failed to qualify for the inaugural 1977 FIFA World Youth Championship.
-In 1981, Peru declined participation for that years Youth Championship and did not enter to the World Cup.